jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Different time-periods have different lifestyles that need new philosophies to keep solving frontline problems.
 Credit: Men of Honor, Gangs of New York, Cold Mountain, Far and Away, Dances with Wolves, The Office, Office Space, Wisecrack._

 This is what America, Canada, Britain, and much of the world looked like in the 1800s.
 A time of mud roads, hand tools, and abacus calculators.
 Human perseverance and ingenuity filled in for limited technology.
 Being hungry and sick, cold, and tired was an all too common way of life back then.
-These people's dreamed of owning some land and having the tools to work it, or later on, getting a job in a factory and buying an apartment in the city.
+These people dreamed of owning some land and having the tools to work it, or later on, getting a job in a factory and buying an apartment in the city.

 Solving this daily pain is why Right/Left ideologies were created.
 Both were designed to turn nothing into something.
-Their writers like Adam Smith, Edmund Burke, and John Stuart Mill also lived a hard life.
-They too never had running water, listened to the radio, made a phone call, opened a fridge, took penicillin, started a motor, typed on a keyboard, or learned about evolution.
+Their writers like Adam Smith, Edmund Burke, and John Stuart Mill also never had running water, listened to the radio, made a phone call, opened a fridge, took penicillin, started a motor, typed on a keyboard, or learned about evolution.

 Their philosophy was designed to upgrade society so everyone in the world would get better tools, and thus a better life.

-It's important to note, there were other philosophies out there, each telling the masses they'd make the best society.
-Luddites wanted to hold back technology.
-While Anarchists wanted to dismantle governments.
-Communists and Fascists socially engineered humanity with their (demented) dreams of the best society.

-Left and Right went a different path.
-Their ideologies came together to make a philosophy that promoted and defended individual liberty.
-The Left and Right ruling philosophy inspired lawmakers to make a rulebook of regulations and laws to govern society, but that let humanity work mostly how and when they wanted.

 Today, we live inside the world the Industrial Age dreamed of making.
 But with Left and Right as our ruling philosophy, our rulebook is still focused on promoting the industrialization of society.